-An approach consistent to prior years was used where possible in this 2023 update.
-At present, the initial CPRIT grants have been in place for about 14 years.
+An approach consistent to prior years was used where possible in this 2024 update.
+At present, the initial CPRIT grants have been in place for about 15 years.
 Recipients have reported progress, hiring, matching funds, and other key performance metrics.
 Firms have also located to Texas or expanded as a result of CPRIT efforts.
 This information was used in assessing the economic impacts related to research to the extent possible and, as in last year's update, were used to validate model results.
 The major components of The Perryman Group's analysis include the following:

 The economic cost of cancer in terms of Texas business activity including losses stemming from treatment, morbidity, and mortality as well as the associated spillover effects are initially estimated.
 Data regarding the numbers of Texans with cancer and the associated costs for direct medical expenses, morbidity costs, and mortality are the subject of reports by entities such as the National Institutes of Health, the American Cancer Society, the National Cancer Institute (Centers for Disease Control (CDC)), and the Texas Cancer Registry (Texas Department of State Health Services).
-The projected costs of cancer treatment in 2023 and 2033 and an estimated breakout of cancer expenditures by payer in 2022 are also given.
-An analysis of the losses associated with the top four cancer sites for annual deaths in Texas for 2023 (lung and bronchus, colorectal, breast, and pancreas) are also provided.
+The projected costs of cancer treatment in 2024 and 2034 and an estimated breakout of cancer expenditures by payer in 2023 are also given.
+An analysis of the losses associated with the top four cancer sites for annual deaths in Texas for 2024 (lung and bronchus, colorectal, breast, and pancreas) are also provided.
+An analysis of losses associated with cervical cancer is also provided this year since it is a preventable cancer with an associated screening test.
 Additionally, an estimate of the impact of delayed cancer screening and treatment due to the COVID-19 pandemic is provided.